-GE’s C-Start lineup was announced at CES earlier this year, extending the lighting-focused sub-brand from bulbs to in-wall switches.
+GE’s C-Start lineup was announced at CES in 2019, extending the lighting-focused sub-brand from bulbs to in-wall switches (the company has since dropped the C-Start branding from its marketing materials).
 These switches work with any type of bulb, but one of the big selling points is that if you use C by GE smart bulbs, the switches can also control those bulbs, even if they aren’t physically wired into the switch.
 In other words, if you have multiple bulbs controlled by multiple switches, you can control them all with a single C-Start switch (provided you’re using C by GE bulbs).

 From a hardware standpoint, the C-Start Switch is designed much like any other Wi-Fi connected smart switch on the market.
 Four pigtails emerge from the rear of the switch, and you wire these into your existing receptacle wiring with the included wire nuts.
 As is typical, the presence of neutral and ground wires is required.
-The company say the you can use these switches with a three-way or multi-way circuit through some creative wiring, but both switches on the circuit must be C by GE Smart Switches for this to work.
+The company recently introduced 3-wire variants of these products that don't depend on the presence of a neutral wire in the electrical box in which they're to be installed.
+This link will take you to the 3-wire version of the C by GE Motion + Dimming at Amazon.)
+The company says you can use these switches with a three-way or multi-way circuit through some creative wiring, but both switches on the circuit must be C by GE Smart Switches for this to work.

 GE offers a small booklet of instructions for those doing a simple (single-pole) installation.
 I encountered no real issues here and was able to get the device installed in about 15 minutes.
 In fact, the block of electronics on the back of the switch seems a bit smaller than the one on most smart switches, which is incredibly helpful when it comes time to shove everything back into the junction box.